gigascience/cuddel-gsk-dataset/docs/thesis.md

-applied for the reduction of data dimensionality and the first 30 Principal Components were used for Canonical Variate Analysis (Section 1.4.2.3.5.3) The optimal number of Principal Components was selected by random permutation cross- validation, where the model was repeatedly built on 70% of the total sample set (training set) and tested by projection of remaining 30% of samples through the model (test set).
+applied for the reduction of data dimensionality and the first 30 Principal Components were used for Canonical Variate Analysis (Section 1.4.2.3.5.3) The optimal number of Principal Components was selected by random permutation cross-validation, where the model was repeatedly built on 70% of the total sample set (training set) and tested by projection of remaining 30% of samples through the model (test set).
 For each iteration of the cross-validation process, training/test samples were randomly assigned after stratification by regimen class.

 The entire data matrix was then split on the basis of time points to produce four subsets of data corresponding to time points 1, 4, 5 and 8.